Investor pressure builds for Seven & i shake-up, including 7-Eleven spin off

 By Svea Herbst-Bayliss and Makiko Yamazaki

-NEW YORK/TOKYO, April 5 (Reuters) - Another major shareholder in Seven & i Holdings 3382.T is pushing the company to spin off its 7-Eleven convenience store chain and wants new directors on the board as investor frustration with its conglomerate structure intensifies.
+NEW YORK/TOKYO, April 5 (Reuters) - Additional shareholders in Seven & i Holdings 3382.Tare pushing the company to spin off its 7-Eleven convenience store chain and want new directors on the board as investor frustration with its conglomerate structure intensifies.

 Conglomerates are seen offering rich pickings for investor activists in Japan, which has become one of the world's most popular destinations for those looking for targets with big potential for change.